philipd/flat-music-library/README.md

 ## Introduction

-flat-music-library is a work in progress, designed to solve problems with library software that expect files to retain a constant file structure over time.
+flat-music-library is a work in progress, designed to solve problems with music library software products that expect audio files to retain a constant file structure over time.

 flat-music-library allows you to rename, reorganize, and restructure files and directories in your music library without breaking the ability of library software to track those files.